KatieHill-Fr-Gr/DayTripper/README.md

 This was my second project on the General Assembly Software Engineering Bootcamp.
 Our brief was to build a MongoDB/Express/Node.js application with full CRUD functionality, EJS Templates, and session-based authentication.
 This felt like a great opportunity to build a blogging app to take advantage of MongoDB’s document-oriented data structure (which works well for this kind of content) and the possibility of handling real-time interactions with Node.js.

 I wanted to make the app as visually appealing as possible so I used apps like Instagram as inspiration to create a colourful UI/UX design as well as an image upload feature to allow users to add photos to their itineraries.
 I also added “Like” and “Comment” features which involved adding conditional rendering to the individual itineraries.
-It was tricky to integrate these features at first but the solutions I found work well and I was able to deliver a full functional app by the deadline.
+It was tricky to integrate these features at first but the solutions I found work well and I was able to deliver a fully functional app by the deadline.

 ## Installation